Apple Pay for web

 Note

-.
+To remain PCI compliant, only ever load the script directly from https://checkout-web-components.checkout.com.
 Do not download or host the script yourself, or include it in a bundle.

-with configuration information and the payment session data retrieved in step 1.
+The client-side initializes an instance of CheckoutWebComponents with configuration information and the payment session data returned in the Create a Payment Session response.

 1// Insert your public key here2const publicKey = '{YOUR_PUBLIC_KEY}';34const checkout = await CheckoutWebComponents({5paymentSession,6publicKey,7environment: 'sandbox',8});

-You can use the following configuration options to instantiate an instance of CheckoutWebComponents
+You can use the following configuration options to instantiate an instance of CheckoutWebComponents:

-JavaScript key | Description |
+| JavaScript key | Description |

-| Allows you to customize the visual appearance of the |
+| Enables you to customize the visual appearance of the |

-| Allows you to customize the options for the individual Flow components.
+| Enables you to customize the options for the individual Flow components.
 For example, you can change the position of the cardholder field in the |

-| Sets the environment that the library should point, and send requests to.
+| Sets the environment that the library should point to and send requests to.
 Use |

 | Sets the customer's locale.
 Explicitly setting this value overrides the |

-| The response from the This field is required. |
+required | The response from the |

-| Your public API key.
-Your key is prefixed with This field is required. |
+required | Your public API key, prefixed with |

-| Allows you to provide custom text translations for natively supported languages, or add custom text for locales and languages not natively supported by Flow.
-To learn how to add translations, refer to the Add localization to your Flow integration documentation. |
+| Enables you to provide custom text translations for natively supported languages, or add custom text for locales and languages not natively supported by Flow.
+For how to add translations, see Add localization to your Flow integration. |

-to create an applepay
+Use CheckoutWebComponents to create an applepay object:

 1const applepayComponent = checkout.create("applepay");

-method.
+Mount Flow to your website using the mount() method.
 The method takes an Element selector or an Element as an argument.
-For example, #flow-container
+For example, #flow-container or document.getElementById(#flow-container), respectively.

 1if (await applepayComponent.isAvailable()) {2applepayComponent.mount('#applepay-container');3}